ashleefv/LayeredCylinders_DDSdesign/README.md

 Code for performing parameter estimation on concentric cylindrical drug delivery devices using available data and simulating various configurations of two concentric polymeric layers around a drug-loaded core.

 ## Overview
-This repository contains the MATLAB and COMSOL files from the manuscript cited below that simulates drug delivery from layered cylindrical drug delivery devices and estimates the parameters (drug diffusion coefficient in chitosan, drug diffusion coefficient in PCL, burst release, and partition coefficient) that best fit a given input dataset of cumulative release vs. time.
+This repository contains the MATLAB and COMSOL files from the manuscript cited below that simulates drug delivery from layered cylindrical drug delivery devices and estimates the parameters (porosity, tortuosity, scaling factor, and mass transfer rates) that best fit a given input dataset of cumulative release vs. time.
 Latin hypercube sampling is used to determine the initial guesses in the multi-start approach.
-The model accounts for key transport process parameters, including burst release, drug partitioning, and diffusion coefficients across bi-layered polymeric spheres.
-Sensitivity analyses revealed different parameter dominance depending on the specific parameter regimes driving drug release.
-In the chitosan-PCL case study, we identified drug diffusivity in the core and burst release as the primary drivers of the long-term release behavior.
-The estimated transport parameters were fitted to experimental release data for BSA and bevacizumab using both finite difference (MATLAB) and finite element (COMSOL) methods.
-Using clinically relevant thresholds for therapeutic delivery, we simulated drug release from chitosan-PCL microspheres and showed that core radius has a greater impact on therapeutic performance than shell thickness in the data-driven parameter regime.
-We further developed a customizable MATLAB tool to explore the trade-off of using different layer sizes through automated simulations, providing visual outputs of the profiles of cumulative drug release and drug release rate across a range of core and shell sizes.
-This tool supports rapid hypothesis testing and formulation design, and the generalizable modeling framework enables easy adaptation to other bi-layered spherical DDSs.
-To run the MATLAB tool, download this repository as a zip file, unzip the folder, navigate to MATLAB/Design_Characteristics/Multiple_Designs_Output.mlx, and run the file in that location so it can access the other dependent files.
+The model accounts for key transport process parameters, including macroscopic device properties and diffusion coefficients across bi-layered polymeric microcapsules.
+The estimated transport parameters were fitted to experimental release data for BSA and bevacizumab using the finite element (COMSOL) methods.
+Using clinically relevant thresholds for therapeutic delivery, we simulated drug release from chitosan-PCL microcapsules and showed that the interplay between PCL fraction, polymer thickness, and porosity on therapeutic release.

 ## Code Authors
 Eduardo A. Chacin Ruiz, Ashlee N. Ford Versypt